 ERP Applicants Handbook

-14. “Best Management Practice (BMP)” means the structural, vegetative, or managerial practices used to treat, prevent, or reduce water pollution.
-Erosion and sediment control BMPs are structural and often temporary.
-Stormwater BMPs treat, prevent or reduce the nutrient load and other pollutants in water, are permanent in nature, and can be structural or nonstructural.
+14. “Best Management Practice (BMP)” means the structural, vegetative, or managerial practices used to treat, prevent, or reduce water pollution..
+Stormwater BMPs treat, prevent or reduce the nutrient load and other pollutants in water, and can be structural or nonstructural.

 Comment: Not all E&S BMPs are structural and/or temporary.
 Not all Stormwater BMPs are permanent.

-29. "Detention with filtration" or "Filtration" means the selective removal of pollutants from stormwater by the collection and temporary storage of stormwater and the subsequent gradual release of the stormwater into surface waters in the state through at least 2 feet of suitable fine textured granular media such as porous soil, uniformly graded sand, or other natural or artificial fine aggregate, which may be used in conjunction with filter fabric and/or perforated pipe.
+29. "Detention with filtration" or "Filtration" means the selective removal of pollutants from stormwater by the collection and temporary storage of stormwater and the subsequent gradual release of the stormwater through at least 2 feet of suitable fine textured granular media such as porous soil, uniformly graded sand, or other natural or artificial fine aggregate, which may be used in conjunction with filter fabric and/or perforated pipe.

 Comment: Sand filters do not remove nutrients.